sparkfun/hacker-application/etc/ANSWERS.md

 3. Nope, I don't have any vacations or absences planned.

 4. Yes I really enjoy dogs! :) I'm used to working in an office where people would bring their dogs and I thought it was a treat.
-If I had a dog I'm not sure if I would bring them since I think I would worry too much about if they would behave well and not distract others haha.
+If I had a dog I'm not sure if I would bring them since I think I would worry too much about if they would behave well and distract others haha.

 5. My main source for tech news right now is https://news.ycombinator.com.
 I feel like that site does and good job of keeping me informed about the newest tools/frameworks and how to get around paywalls! :)